 Kin also receives stellar reviews on Trustpilot.
 Out of nearly 1,500 reviews, Kin’s rating is a solid 4.8 out of 5 stars.
-89% of reviewers gave the company a score of 5 out of 5.
+Nearly 90% of reviewers gave the company a score of 5 out of 5.
 For an insurance provider, these reviews are overwhelmingly positive.

-As far as financial strength goes, Demotech, an independent rating agency, gave Kin a financial stability rating of an A (Exceptional).
-Strong financial strength is an indication that an insurer has the capacity to deal with high-volume claims if and when they hit.
+As far as financial strength goes, Demotech, an independent rating agency, recently reaffirmed Kin’s financial stability rating of an A (Exceptional).
 Because Kin operates in areas where widespread damage caused by hurricanes and wildfires is common, financial strength is critical.

-Most complaints about Kin seem to relate to roofing issues primarily.
+Most complaints about Kin seem to relate to primarily relate to roofing issues.
 This is fairly normal for an insurance provider, where poor reviews often stem from homeowners unable to get a policy with a certain provider.
-Insurance providers are careful about insuring roofs as they are typically the most at-risk for damage in the event of a severe weather event.
+Insurance providers are careful about insuring roofs as they are typically the most at-risk for damage in the event of a severe weather event in states that regularly incur tornadoes and hurricanes.
 If your roof is too old or in poor condition, many companies will ask you to repair or replace it before they insure your home.